knpwrs/knpwrs.github.io/about.md

 ---

 <p class="message">
   "Far away across the oceans.
 An undiscovered paradise.
 Forget New York and California.
 There’s a better place – now close your eyes.
 Take my hand.
 We are almost there.
-Our favorite place on earth." - Ylvis
+Our favorite place on Earth." - Ylvis
 </p>

 I am a software engineer living and working in [Massachusetts].
 I work extensively in JavaScript and HTML5 and have experience in many other technologies.
 Take a look at [my GitHub][github] to see my personal projects.